No, the leavening in our mixes is aluminum-free.

 We completely understand, and we strive to be very allergen-aware!
 On any Hodgson Mill product, check below the nutrition panel and ingredient list for information about how each of our items are produced, including any equipment shared with the top eight food allergens.
 Our Customer Service team is also happy to provide more information if needed.

 Yes!
-We make gluten-free mixes, flours, pastas, and side dishes.
+We make gluten-free mixes, flours, and side dishes.
 You can view all of our Gluten Free Products in our Online Store.

 Yes, they are.
 Our dedicated Gluten Free facilities and equipment lines also process no dairy or eggs.

 Yes!
 Our facility is 100% peanut-free facility, to ensure our products are safe for people with peanut allergies.
 (We don't even allow peanuts in our employee break room vending machines.)

 We have multiple facilities, and one does process Almond Flour and Coconut Flour.
-The majority of our products — including flours in paper roll top bags, boxed products including hot cereals, pancake mixes, baking mixes, baking aids such as yeast and cornstarch, gluten free products and all of our pastas — are made in a facility which is both peanut and tree nut free.
+The majority of our products — including flours in paper roll top bags, boxed products including hot cereals, pancake mixes, baking mixes, baking aids such as yeast and cornstarch, and gluten free products — are made in a facility which is both peanut and tree nut free.
 You'll find this info on each product package under the ingredients list.

 Some products in stand-up plastic pouches are produced in another facility, which is also peanut free.
 We do produce Almond Flour/Meal and Coconut Flour there.
 Dedicated equipment (all food contact surfaces) for almond flour and coconut flour, as well as stringent cleaning procedures, including an allergen swab test, are undertaken on all shared equipment to prevent cross contamination.

 Here is a list of all our products which are produced in an environment which processes tree nuts (but on dedicated food contact surfaces which are tree-nut free, and allergen swab processes to ensure your safety):